We are storytellers! We act well our parts.

 “To enter a theatre for a performance is to be inducted into a magical space, to be ushered into the sacred arena of the imagination.” -Simon Callow

-Audition Requirements: To audition for Theatre Troupe you must be 10 years old.
-Please come prepared to read text from our upcoming script which will be provided for you during the audition.
-You will be asked to sing 16 bars of your favorite song and to learn a small amount of choreography.
+Audition Requirements: To audition for Theatre Troupe you must be 10 years old by the first day of the session.
+Please come prepared to perform a one minute monologue that has been memorized and prepared.
+You will be asked to sing 16 bars of a song that best demonstrates your skill level.
+You will also learn a small amount of choreography in a group setting.

-Requirement for Entry: Invitation only.
-Must be 10 years old to audition.
-Students need to be enrolled in an Acting Class or Musical Theatre Class AND a Dance or vocal Training Class.
+Requirements for a Troupe Member: All performers will need to be enrolled in an Acting Class or Musical Theatre Class AND a Dance or vocal Training Class.

 Students admitted to the Theatre Troupe are RPA’s Advanced Acting students.
-Our Troupe is centered in building an ensemble that will be given the principle rolls in our mainstage productions.
-Using their developed skills in character development and a wide variety of acting techniques they use their class time to rehearse.
-Troupe members are expected to participate in our Summer Troupe Intensive, perform at community events and will be required to participate in our Winter and Spring fundraisers.
+Our Troupe is centered on building an ensemble cast that is given the principle rolls in our Focus level productions.
+Using their developed skills in character development and a wide variety of acting techniques they use their class time to rehearse this session’s play.
+Troupe members are expected to participate in our Summer Troupe Intensive and perform at community events.

 To join Theatre Troupe is to take on a leadership role at Riverside Performing Arts.
 A student’s ability to meet these expectations is taken into account during the audition process.